Afghanistan: Final German evacuation flight leaves Kabul airport | DW | 26.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The last A400M military transport aircraft evacuating German nationals and local personnel took off from the Afghan capital Kabul four days before an August 31 deadline.
+The last A400M military transport aircraft evacuating German nationals and local personnel took off from the Afghan capital Kabul five days before an August 31 deadline.

 The German military has completed its airlift operations from the Kabul airport, security sources told news agencies Reuters and DPA on Thursday.

-The mission ended four days before an August 31 deadline for evacuations and a US troop withdrawal.
+The mission ended five days before an August 31 deadline for evacuations and a US troop withdrawal.

 Earlier, a spokesperson for the German Defense Ministry told DW that the security situation at the Kabul airport "has deteriorated further and the threat of a terror attack is becoming increasingly concrete."